 3. Behavior Under Chemical Reactions

-Elements: This substance has the ability to undergo chemical reactions and form new compounds.
+Elements: This substance can undergo chemical reactions and form new compounds.

 Mixtures: Components can react independently, but the mixture itself does not undergo a collective chemical change.